ruben2020/codequery/windows-install/README.txt

 ![CodeQuery workflow](doc/workflow.png)

+## How can I be notified of new version releases?

+Follow us on [our FreeCode page](https://freecode.com/projects/codequery) and you should receive emails notifying you of new version releases.

+And don't forget to up-vote CodeQuery on FreeCode and star it on [Github](https://github.com/ruben2020/codequery) if you like this project.

 ## How do I contact the authors for support, issues, bug reports, fix patches, feature requests etc.?

 Please see the email address below, and also the Issues tab in GitHub.